 It all started when Comics Experience founder Andy Schmidt began receiving requests about doing a class like this.
 Over time, and with careful consideration, he assembled and taught a curriculum based on his own experience.

-If you’ve taken this course before, try it again for an updated curriculum and a new point of view!
+If you’ve taken this course before, try it again for an updated curriculum!

 What else do I learn?